 Most vent system manufacturers recommend a soffit/ridge (inlet/outlet) venting ratio of between 50 and 60 percent.
 An air space of 3/4-inch (19 mm) is suggested as a minimum ventilation space; a 1.5-inch (38 mm) or wider space is preferred.
 Factors influencing this measurement include type of construction, roof pitch/run, temperature, humidity, etc. Larger roof expanses, such as those on commercial buildings, may require a much larger air space to move heat and moisture from the system because of their longer run.
 Adequate intake airflow must also be provided for proper ventilation dynamics.
 Consult the deck manufacturer, deck system designer, and asphalt shingle/underlayment manufacturer, as well as local building codes, for specific requirements.
-Some methods for creating a continuous air space for proper ventilation are shown in Figures A, B and C. (can be found in technical bulletin attached to page)
+Some methods for creating a continuous air space for proper ventilation are shown in Figures A, B, and C (images found in the technical bulletin attached to this page).